-- Selected folder only: You can choose the /Shared folder (the default) or any other folder
+- Selected folder only: You can choose the /Shared folder (the default) or any other parent folder.

-- List all the users within groups: By default, permissions for groups just list the name of the group with the permission, but if you choose this option the report will include a separate row for each user in the group.
+- List all the users within groups: By default, permissions for groups just list the name of the group with the permission.
+If you check the box for this option, the report will include a separate row for each user in the group.

 If you leave all of the options to the default values this report will generate a list of all permissions set in the entire domain.

-If you run a report under a Power User and the Power User does not have access to the folder: /Shared/Egnyte Reports/Folder Permissions Listing, you will find the report in a user-specific folder: /Shared/Egnyte Reports/Reports by Power Users/username/Folder Permissions Listing.
+If you run a report as a Power User and you don't have access to the folder: /Shared/Egnyte Reports/Folder Permissions Listing, you will find the report in a user-specific folder: /Shared/Egnyte Reports/Reports by Power Users/username/Folder Permissions Listing.

 Notes and Limitations